ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 52036 PHYSICAL HYDROGEOLOGY LABORATORY 1 Credit Hour

-(Slashed with ESCI 42036) Laboratory course offering fundamental training for professional hydrogeologists.
+(Slashed with ESCI 42036 and ESCI 72036) Laboratory course offering fundamental training for professional hydrogeologists in field, laboratory and analytical techniques.
 Required weekend field trip.

 Prerequisite: Graduate standing.